-- (1) Immediately after choosing a premises under clause 9(2), the diagnosed person must: - (a) if any other person is residing at the premises chosen by the diagnosed person, notify the other person that: - (i) the diagnosed person has been diagnosed with COVID-19; and - (ii) the diagnosed person has chosen to self-isolate at the premises; and - (b) notify the Department of: - (i) the address of the premises chosen by the diagnosed person; and - (ii) the name of any other person who is residing at the premises chosen by the diagnosed person.
+- (1) Immediately after choosing a premises under clause 9(2), the diagnosed person must: - (a) if any other person is residing at the premises chosen by the diagnosed person, notify the other person that: - (i) the diagnosed person has been diagnosed with COVID-19; and - (ii) the diagnosed person has chosen to self-isolate at the premises; and

-- (2) If, during the period that a diagnosed person is self-isolating at a premises for the purposes of clause 8, another person informs the diagnosed person that they intend to commence residing at the premises chosen by the diagnosed person: - (a) the diagnosed person must inform the other person of their diagnosis; and - (b) if the other person commences residing at the premises, the diagnosed person must notify the Department that a person has commenced residing with the diagnosed person and the name of that person. - (3) The diagnosed person must as soon as practicable notify the persons listed below that the diagnosed person has been diagnosed with COVID-19, and of the diagnosed person's infectious period: - (a) the operator of any education facility at which they are enrolled, if the diagnosed person attended an indoor space at the education facility during their infectious period; and
+- (b) notify the Department of the address of the premises chosen by the diagnosed person. - (2) If, during the period that a diagnosed person is self-isolating at a premises for the purposes of clause 8, another person informs the diagnosed person that they intend to commence residing at the premises chosen by the diagnosed person, the diagnosed person must inform the other person of their diagnosis. - (3) The diagnosed person must as soon as practicable notify the persons listed below that the diagnosed person has been diagnosed with COVID-19, and of the diagnosed person's infectious period: - (a) the operator of any education facility at which they are enrolled, if the diagnosed person attended an indoor space at the education facility during their infectious period; and